durysvit/GooD_Autobackuper/README.md

 ## About program

-An automated backup system for Google Drive — GooD Autobackuper.
+An Automated Backup System for Google Drive — GooD Autobackuper.

-Version 1.2.0.
+Version 1.5.0.

 ## Author